1Password/solutions/onepassword_sdks/demo-share-script/README.md

 ## Security Considerations

-- Service Account tokens have powerful access; store them securely
+- Service Account tokens have powerful access; store them securely.
 - Use the shortest practical expiration time for share links.
 - Use view-once links for sensitive information.